BerkAtesalp/Similarity-Analysis-Of-C-programs-for-array-dependencies/README.md

 • The system shall create the AST Nodes successfully.
 • The system shall add the child nodes to parent nodes successfully.
 • The system shall update the match table successfully.
-• The system shall give the similarity of arrays in context of dimensions, types and indexes successfully
+• The system shall give the similarity of arrays in context of dimensions, types and indexes successfully